alastairlundy/DotPrimitives/Resyslib/Resyslib.Collections/README.md

 A library that adds useful Collection primitives, like HashMaps, to .NET.

 Some primitives added include:
-* GenericArrayList - An ArrayList style of collection but that natively supports Generics.
+* GenericArrayList - An ArrayList type of collection but that natively supports Generics.
 * HashMap - A collection type inspired by Java's HashMap but in .NET - It currently uses a Dictionary under the hood, but this may change in the future.
 * ReadOnlyHashMap - A ReadOnly version of HashMap that can't be added to.